sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 ## T2: Token Modification/Forgery
 If users can increase their own access rights at will, they can tamper with any file they wish.
-They could delete all the files on the server, or download files that aren't mean for them.
+They could delete all the files on the server, or download files that aren't meant for them.
 Additionally, users who can counterfeit tokens could distribute them to whomever they wish, which takes away rights from the administrator.

 Once forged tokens come into existence, stopping distribution and use becomes more difficult.
 If there is no way to dinstiguish between a legitimate token and a forged one, innocent users may end up getting targeted as well.